WHO Insists AstraZeneca Vaccine Safe As Jab Faces New Setbacks - UrduPoint

 WHO Insists AstraZeneca Vaccine Safe As Jab Faces New Setbacks

-The WHO, which said its vaccines advisory committee was examining the safety data coming in, stressed that no causal link had been established between the AstraZeneca vaccine and clotting.
+The WHO, which said its vaccines advisory committee was examining the safety data coming in, stressed that no causal link has been established between the AstraZeneca vaccine and clotting.

 "AstraZeneca is an excellent vaccine, as are the other vaccines that are being used," WHO spokeswoman Margaret Harris told reporters in Geneva.